 Palletizing as a way to efficiently transport goods has been around for a long time.
 Manual palletizing is centered around one major innovation, the pallet itself.
 These wooden structures acting as a base for crates or bags of merchandise allowed companies to organize and load products faster.
 However, it relies on manual labour to carry the products, and that practice is still surprisingly common today.
-Not only is manual palletizing a practice that requires more space, it’s also significantly more dangerous to the workers than the alternatives.
+Not only is manual palletizing slower than automated systems, it’s also significantly more dangerous to the workers than the alternatives.

-The most common application involves robotic arms that carry prepared boxes to the pallet, and then carry the pallet to a location where they can then be loaded onto a truck.
-Repetitive motions such as picking up a crate always have some form of negative outcome on the human body.
+The most common application involves robotic arms that place boxes to the pallet which will be conveyed to a location where they can be loaded onto a truck.
+Repetitive motions such as picking up a case always have some form of negative outcome on the human body.
 Replacing those stress points with a robotic palletizer allows you to reassign your workers to more appropriate, safer assignments.

 The dangers of manual palletizing

 While there have been several improvements over the last few decades, warehouses and production floors are still considered by most people and organizations as potentially unsafe workplaces.
 As an employer, there are countless ways you can make your workforce’s environment safer, but several risks related to manual palletizing simply don’t have a good solution.

 Heavy weights being carried by workers cause back strain, even when correct lifting techniques are being used.
 The same can be said for repetitive motions causing stress on muscle tissue.
 Industrial workplaces and techniques have greatly evolved but these are limitations of the human body.
 Even the best methods of lifting weights and managing the movements found on a production line are never optimal for your employees in the long run.